 Timeline

-This call is the first one in a series of calls within the TMO Synergy Grants Program.
+This call is the first one in a series of calls within the TMO Synergy Grants Programme.
 Further calls on application development and digitisation training will be available in the next months.

 Target Audience